conchoecia/beroe_forskalii_mitogenome/README.md

 ### Directory -- `CREx`

-This directory contains the file, `crex_results_summary.pdf`, which are the CREx mitochondrial rearrangement analysis results for the _M. leidyi_, _B. forskalii_, and _P. bachei_ mitochondrial genomes.
+This directory contains the file `crex_results_summary.pdf`, which is the CREx mitochondrial rearrangement analysis results for the _M. leidyi_, _B. forskalii_, and _P. bachei_ mitochondrial genomes.

 ### Directory -- `FTGwindow`